Recently I needed to find out the element index of a List element when clicked.

 You can see above that I have created an unordered list with an id of ‘bourne’, with 5 list elements inside it.

 Now we need to move over to the javascript.
-I will assume that you have managed to set up a script element in your page header, or link to an external jscript file.
+I will assume that you have managed to set up a script element in your page header or link to an external JavaScript file.

 Whatever you use, insert the following code to trigger the onDomReady, so that this is run once the page is ready.

-Now that we have set up our entry point, we now need to the trigger for the onclick event.
+Now that we have set up our entry point, we need to trigger for the on-click event.
 We want this to be triggered every time a list element is triggered.

 Now that we have built the click event, you can reference the element by using ‘this’.